3 steps to find the best orthodontist near me:

 (3) Narrow your list and schedule an exam and consultation with your final choices.

-- Limiting your list to three choices is a good start.
+- Limiting your list to two choices is a good start.
 Any more providers on your list makes it harder to select one.
 Consider levels of experience.

 - Based on what you learned going through previous steps, schedule a consultation with the three top choices.